Appsilon/r-lambda-workflow/README.md

-# r-lambda-workflow
+# AWS Lambda runtime for R

+This repository provides runtime for running `R` on AWS Lambda.
+It also provides a workflow for using dependecies like R packages by creating additional layers.

 AWS Lambda is a serverless solution for running scripts triggered by various events.
 It supports several runtimes by default (including `Python`, `Go`, `Java`, `C#`, `Node.js`, `Ruby` and `PowerShell`), but it is possible to create custom runtime environments to use almost any other, non-supported language.
-This repository provides access to the pre-built components of such runtime for `R`, together with a workflow for creating additional ones e.g. with specific R packages.

-This approach uses AWS Lambda component, namely `layers`, as containers for `R` environment and provided packages.
-In your lambda function, you can use already prepared layers or you can prepare ones with specific content (`R` version, custom packages, etc.).
+This approach uses AWS Lambda component, namely _layers_, as containers for `R` environment and provided packages.
+In your lambda function, you can use pre-built layers we provide or you can create your own ones with specific content (different `R` version, custom packages, etc.).

 ## Using R in AWS Lambda

-Using R scripts in AWS Lambda with provided `layers` is quite simple.
-When creating a new function, choose `Custom runtime`.
-Create your function in `*.R` script and provide script and function name in the `Handler` field (`[script name].[function name]`).
+Using R scripts in AWS Lambda is just a few steps:

+1. In [AWS Console](https://console.aws.amazon.com/lambda) create a new function (suggested region: `eu-central-1`).
+Choose `Custom runtime`.
+2. After creating new function:
+    1. In _Function code_ create a new script with `.R` extension, for example `my_script.R`.
+    2. Paste function code inside, for example `hello_world <- function() { "Hello world!" }`
+    3. Change `Handler`  to `[script file name].[function name]`.
+    4. Delete `bootstrap` and `hello.sh` files created by AWS.
+We don't need them, because the R runtime provides its own version of `bootstrap`.
+    5. In _Basic settings_, change `Timeout`  to 30 seconds or more.
+Since `R` is not a speed demon, the default value (3 seconds) is too low.
+3. Add R layer:
+    1. In _Designer_ panel click _Layers_ to open layers configuration for your Lambda.
+This is where we need to add layer containing the `R` runtime.
+    2. Go to `Currently available layers` below and choose the base layer in your region.
+Add a layer giving its ARN.
+For example, for `eu-central-1`, the ARN is `arn:aws:lambda:eu-central-1:599651763768:layer:basic-r:1`.
-Base `R` and packages should be added as layers.
-It can be done simply by providing layer ARN.
+    3. If your code needs any additonal packages, they should be added additional layers.
+Go to **Creating custom layers** below to learn how to create such layers.
+After you create a layers, simply add it by providing layer ARN.
 You can provide up to 5 layers.
 Lambda will look for required dependencies (e.g. packages) in them, in provided order. **Always use R layer as the first one.** Packages should be included as additional layers.

-Note: Since `R` is not a speed demon, you should increase function timeout.
-The default value (3 seconds) is too low.
+4. That's it!
+Now you can save and test your function.
+Remember to provide proper input data in JSON format - in our example it should be empty.

 ### Pre-built layers